trstlabs/networks/testnet/intento-ics-test-1/README.md

 1. **Fake Cosmos Hub Registration** (Required for ICS Testing)

 Before setting up your node, validators must opt-in\* to the Intento testnet via a fake Cosmos Hub.

+NOTE: It is not needed to run a provider chain node for the testnet!

 Follow these steps:

 - **Request ATOM from Discord faucet**

 **$request cosmos1... cosmos-test**

 - This will send you 2000000 fake uatom to your wallet.
 Use it wisely.
 Faucet is limited to 1 request per day per address.
+-
 - **Clone the Gaia Repository and Build the Binary**

   ```bash